 Simply add everything to a mixing bowl and stir with a whisk.
 Pour over the tuna salad and stir well.

-If you love this recipe, you should try these other great seafood recipe:
+If you love this recipe, you should try these other great seafood recipes:

 Healthy Mediterranean Tuna Salad (No Mayo)